Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

-The GFERG equation~\eqref{eq:(2.8)} describes how the Wilson action changes under the change of the UV cutoff~$\Lambda$.
-Here, instead, we want to know how the Wilson action changes under the scale transformation on field variables with a fixed cutoff~$\Lambda$.
+The GFERG equation, Eq.~\eqref{eq:(2.8)}, describes how the Wilson action changes under the change of the UV cutoff~$\Lambda$.
+Here, instead, we want to know how the Wilson action changes under the scale transformation on field variables.

-This can be archived by measuring all quantities using the UV cutoff~$\Lambda$ as units; with these dimensionless variables, the UV cutoff itself becomes unity, and the change in~$\Lambda$ is converted into the scale change in momenta and coordinates.
+This can be achieved by measuring all quantities using the UV cutoff~$\Lambda$ as the unit; with these dimensionless variables, the UV cutoff itself becomes unity and the change in~$\Lambda$ is converted into the scale change in momenta and coordinates.

 Thus, we introduce dimensional variables as

 and set

 where $\mu$ is an arbitrary mass scale, and